-The other interesting aspect is the US DOLLAR INDEX falling back below the key 98.37 area it temporarily traded well above last week.
+And the weakening of the US DOLLAR INDEX back below the key 98.37 area it temporarily traded well above last week is most interesting.
 This seems like another example of the US being the problem NOT inspiring a 'haven' bid in the greenback.

-Yet more troubling in light of the US EQUITIES performance is the possibility that Trump's tariffs shenanigans might finally be impacting the US consumer despite strong employment and wage indications.
+Yet more troubling in light of the US EQUITIES performance is the possibility that Trump's tariffs shenanigans might finally be impacting the US consumer (and ultimately the economy) despite strong employment and wage indications.
 We shall see.